ABadNameSniper/EthansSecondBot/README.txt

 change anonymity level setting to: username, display, and anonymous

-combine serverInfoDefault/userInfoDefault into something much, much better.
-Eliminate all rogue FindOnes
-+ provide the user row to each command (with verification/permissions) in the command handler, as a second argument

 maybe lint the source code?

 make menu system more encompassing instead of having the same menu code pasted on 4 different command